rrooggiieerr/esphome-livingcolors1/README.md

 ## ESPHome example configuration

-To set up this LivingColors component you first need to place a top-level SPI and CC2500 component which defines the GPIO pins to use.
+To set up this LivingColors component, you first need to place a top-level SPI and CC2500 component which defines the GPIO pins to use.

 Example YAML for Wemos C3 mini and CC2500 shield: